-So whether they have to or not, people are increasingly going gluten-free.
-As a result, more are using rice flour as a substitute.
+So, whether they have to or not, people are increasingly choosing to eat gluten-free.
+As a result, more people are using rice flour as a substitute.
 Meanwhile, Argos and her colleagues noted that rice can bioaccumulate many potentially harmful toxic metals from water, soil, or fertilizers.

-Exposure to arsenic, mercury, and other toxic metals correlates to an increased risk of cardiovascular disease, cancer, and other diseases.
-Authors of the study concludes that “despite such a dramatic shift in the diet of many Americans, little is known about how gluten-free diets might affect exposure to toxic metals found in certain foods.”
+Exposure to arsenic, mercury, and other toxic metals correlates with an increased risk of cardiovascular disease, cancer, and other diseases.
+The authors of the study conclude that “despite such a dramatic shift in the diet of many Americans, little is known about how gluten-free diets might affect exposure to toxic metals found in certain foods.”

-Therefore, Argos and her team determined to know more about the connection between gluten-free diets and exposure to toxic metals.
-To do so, they analyzed the data from the National Health and Nutrition Examination Survey that was from 2009 and 2014 and involved 7,471 individuals.
-After thorough research, they identified 73 participants, who followed a gluten-free diet.
+Therefore, Argos and her team were determined to know more about the connection between gluten-free diets and exposure to toxic metals.
+To do so, they analyzed the data from the National Health and Nutrition Examination Survey, from 2009 to 2014, which examined 7,471 individuals.
+After thorough research, they identified 73 participants who followed a gluten-free diet.

 The researchers add that: